GBLutskii/AlliedTask/README.md

 Each number in files A, B and C is stored on a separated line.

 Memory consumption of the program must be O(1).
 Running time must be O(n+m).

-Optional task: write unit tests for your code.
-Optional task: write documentation for your code in JavaDoc format, in English.

 **Example:**